Armo00/KIU-Pack/Readme.txt

 			b.
 Use Ckan to installs:

-				(1) Open Ckan and search for "NTCP", find "NTCP(NT Chineserockets Pack)" and install it.

-				(2) If you cannot find "NTCP" on Ckan, please search "NCAP" and find: "NCAP(NT Chinese Aerospace Pack)", then install.
+				(1) Open Ckan and search for "NCAP" and find: "NCAP(NT Chinese Aerospace Pack)", then install it.

 		3. The CZ-2F in this mod depends on the Shenzhou Spacecraft from ICSP.
 Without it, the fairings of CZ-2F cannot be installed!